kklmn/ParSeq/README.md

 ----------

-Either install ParSeq and a ParSeq pipeline application by their installers to the standard location or put them to any folder, rename them by their package names (`parseq` and e.g. `parseq_XES_scan`) and start the `*_start.py` file of the pipeline.
-You can try it with `--test` to load test data and/or `--noGUI` but an assumed pattern is to load a project file; use the test project file located at `parseq_XES_scan/saved/NbO2.pspj`.
+Either install ParSeq and a ParSeq pipeline application by their installers to the standard location or put them to any folder, rename them to their package names (`parseq` and e.g. `parseq_XES_scan`) and start the `*_start.py` file of the pipeline.
+You can try it with `--test` to load test data and/or `--noGUI` to run the pipeline fully in the terminal and plot only the end results but an assumed pattern is to load a project file; use the test project file located at `parseq_XES_scan/saved/NbO2.pspj`.